Our five senses

 What will happen if a person cannot feel, see, hear, smell or receive any form of signal from its environment?
 In many instances, if a person loses one or two of his senses, the remaining senses tend to be very sharp and can use those to survive.

-There are five human senses that play unique roles — Sight, Smell, Touch, Hearing and Taste.
-These senses are contained in special organs such as the eye, ear, tongue and so on.
-These organs are activated by very tiny things called neurons.
+Our five senses, sight, smell, touch, hearing, and taste, play unique roles.
+These senses are controlled by organs such as the eye, ear, tongue, and so on.
+Organs are activated by very tiny things called neurons.
 Let us briefly see the role neurons play in our bodies.

-Neurons are very tiny units in our body that process data (electrochemical signals) to and from the brain.
-Some neurons (belonging to a network) connect and add up their signals before they send it to the central nervous system, and then to the brain.
+Neurons are tiny units in our body that process data (electrochemical signals) to and from the brain.
+Some neurons (belonging to a network) connect and add up their signals before they send it to the central nervous system and then to the brain.